 The Metric Constraints feature combines the ideas of Metric Strategy and Metric Thresholds to give you more control over where SigOpt searches for the desirable outcomes.
-For example, some stored metrics might be guardrail metrics, where you want the values for these metrics to satisfy some baseline values.
-In other cases, some Multimetric experiments can be rephrased as a constrained single metric experiment, where you want to optimize a primary metric, subject to the secondary metric exceeding a certain threshold.
+In some cases, you may be interested in the performance of additional guardrail metrics, where the values should satisfy some baseline values.
+Multimetric Experiments can be rephrased as a Constrained Metric experiment, where you want to optimize a primary metric, subject to the secondary or tertiary metric satisfying certain thresholds.

 Example: Optimizing Accuracy with Constraint on Inference Time

-We modify the neural network example from the Metric Thresholds documentation.
-Instead of being interested in the tradeoff between accuracy and inference time, we only want to optimize for the accuracy of the network.
-We now set the inference time as a Constraint Metric, with a threshold of 100ms.
-The Constraint Metric feature allows you to state limitations at experiment creation to help inform SigOpt of the practical restrictions in your problem.
+Recall our earlier example of the Neural Network shown in the Metric Thresholds documentation.
+Instead of being interested in the tradeoff between accuracy and inference time, suppose we only want to optimize for the accuracy of the network.
+However, we are still concerned with the inference time, so we define the inference time as a Constraint Metric with a threshold of 100ms.
+SigOpt allows you to state limitations at experiment creation to help inform the optimizer of the practical restrictions in your problem.

 Defining the Metric Constraints

 To assign one of your metrics as a constraint metric, specify the

 constraint in the desired Metric object when creating your experiment.
 You must specify a